 Drusilla turned to face them, smiling beatifically even as she began to disintegrate.

 Neither of them came back.
 Angel moved over to Cordelia, who was staring, wide-eyed and unblinking, at the space where Drusilla and Cole had stood moments before.
 Angel didn't know whether Cordelia had taken it in, and, right now, he didn't care.
 He enveloped Cordelia in a hug, burying his face in her hair.
-He didn't notice when she clung to him, sobbing into his shoulder.
-For all that Angel had protested it, Drusilla had been like a daughter to him - a dysfunctional father-daughter relationship, to be sure, but a a daughter nevertheless.
+He didn't notice that she clung to him, sobbing into his shoulder.
+For all that Angel had protested it, Drusilla had been like a daughter to him - a dysfunctional father-daughter relationship, to be sure, but a daughter nevertheless.
 And now she was gone.

 Holland started violently when Cole appeared in his office.
 The man looked as though he had suffered a bad case of sunburn, but that was as nothing to what he carried in his arms.

 Drusilla was somewhat more than horribly burnt.
 The left side of her face - the side that had been nearest the Beacon - was a skull, tattered shreds of flesh clinging to it here and there.
 Her eye was ruined.
-In comparison, the other side was unblemished, even though it was heavily burned.
+In comparison, the other side appeared as though it was unblemished, even though it was heavily burned.
 She was missing three fingers from the blackened claw that was her left hand.
 At that point, Holland stopped looking.
 He couldn't help but be glad that Drusilla was unconscious.

 "Save her."
 Cole grated, harshly.
 "You wanted her?
 Save her."

 Holland knew that Wolfram & Hart had some of the best medi-demons in the world, but he had no idea whether they were good enough to save her.
-However, judging by the look on Cole's face, that was exactly what he didn't want to hear.
+However, judging by the look on Cole's face, that was exactly what the half-demon didn't want to hear.
 "We'll do our best." he said in a mollifying tone.